witoon-skydea/codex-cool-webboard/README.md

 ## Development

 The server will run on `http://localhost:3000` by default with both frontend and API services integrated.
-The database will be created automatically in `database.sqlite` when you run the server for the first time.
+The frontend works entirely in the browser and can store posts in `localStorage`, while the backend database will be created automatically in `database.sqlite` when you run the server for the first time.

+## Alternative Scripts

+- `npm start` - Run the main integrated server
+- `npm run start:api` - Run only the API server (if needed separately)